VictorMattos/VictorMattos/README.md

 # Hi there 👋
 I'm Victor Mattos,

-I'm a INTP (if you don't know what this is [check this.](https://www.16personalities.com/intp-personality)), so I tend to let my personal projects open and unfinished.
+I'm a INTP (if you don't know what it means [check this.](https://www.16personalities.com/intp-personality)), so I tend to let my personal projects open and unfinished.
 Insted of denying it, I'll accept it and do my best to evolve (meaning that I'll try to balance my personality traits).

 With that being said: I'll try to keep my repositories as clean as possible, but wont make any promisse.